 What Do You Do If You’ve Been Arrested While Vacationing on the Cape or Islands?

 Cape Cod and the Islands are popular summer vacation destinations.
 The number of visitors in the summer swells as people flock to beaches, bars, and BBQs.
 The police, of course, are aware of the potential problems that arise from summer activities.
 Many departments add summer resource officers to assist with the influx of people and the legal problems they bring with them.
-Lots, but not all, of the summer arrests involve alcohol or drugs.
+Lots, but not all, of the summer arrests, involve alcohol or drugs.
 A day at the beach or a night out can quickly turn into a disaster.
 Common charges are operating under the influence (often called a DUI or DWI), drug possession, disorderly conduct, sexual assault, or domestic violence.
-If you find yourself in the crosshairs of the law, our Massachusetts OUI defense attorney advises some key things you need to understand and expect.
+If you find yourself in the crosshairs of the law, our Cape Cod OUI attorney advises some key things you need to understand and expect.

 How to Interact with Police in Nantucket, Massachusetts

 Not all interactions with the police end up as arrests.
 You must remember that the police are interested in public safety and enforcing the law.
 Much of the time, they are trying to do the right thing.
 Being polite and respectful, no matter the situation will go a long way.
 Try to remember to stay calm.
 How you react to the police is everything.
 So, keep in mind a few things: